luxfi/docs/docs/nodes/run/subnet-node.md

 ## Introduction

 This article describes how to run a node that tracks a Subnet.
-It requires building LuxGo, adding Virtual Machine binaries as plugins to your local data directory, and running LuxGo to track these binaries.
+It requires building Luxd, adding Virtual Machine binaries as plugins to your local data directory, and running Luxd to track these binaries.

 This tutorial specifically covers tracking a Subnet built with Lux's [Subnet-EVM](https://github.com/luxdefi/subnet-evm), the default [Virtual Machine](/learn/lux/virtual-machines.md) run by Subnets on Lux.

-## Build LuxGo
+## Build Luxd

 It is recommended that you first complete [this comprehensive guide](/nodes/run/node-manually.md) which demonstrates how to build and run a basic Lux node.
 Below are the high level details.